Network

 });Private links are one-directional.
 Linking ws_caller → ws_target allows the caller to reach the target, but the target cannot reach the caller unless you also create a link in the other direction.

-Private links are required for direct workspace-to-workspace access to the Internal API.
+Private links are required for direct workspace-to-workspace access to the Runtime API.
 Without a link, the target's firewall blocks the connection even if the caller knows the IP and has a valid token.

 List available outbound IPs